 The Capital Region Villages Collaborative (CRVC) is a group of individuals, agencies, organizations, and Villages interested in forming, operating, and supporting Villages in the Capital Region surrounding Albany, New York.

 The CRVC convenes regular meetings with Village updates, networking opportunities and educational presentations on aspects of developing and operating a Village.
-The CRVC provides resource materials, a listserv, and a website dedicated to developing Villages in the Capital Region.
+The CRVC provides resource materials, and a website dedicated to developing Villages in the Capital Region.

 The Capital Region Villages Collaborative meetings are usually held every other month at the Carondelet Hospitality Center in Latham, New York.
+Due to the COVID-19 pandemic CRVC meetings will be on Zoom.

 Previous CRVC meetings educational presentations included: